 It was the best of times, it was the worst of times (Dickens, 1859).
 The age has witnessed the tremendous booming industry of the Internet and the grand revolution in productivity and economics.
-The age has also seen the spirit of free, open, decentralized, crowd-sourced Internet failing in front of the capital flowing in, and the fall of him who fights with monsters of Internet monopoly.
+Techic giants like Microsoft, Apple and Google rise upto trillions of market cap, and the softwares and services they provided had already infiltrated into the daily life of humankind.
+The head spirit of Internet is undubiously the ‘Hacker’ spirit of free access, decentrialized, open and indiscriminative(Steven and Mike, 2010).
+Open source and free-ware movement bringing the prevailing operating system and toolchain box GNU/Linux, and the famous crowd-sourced encyclopedia, namely the Wikipedia are the great successful examples among the attempts towards building such an ideal Internet, which proved and showed what an open and cooperative Internet could achieve.
+But the age has also seen the spirit of free, open, decentralized, crowd-sourced Internet failing in front of the capital flowing in, and the fall of him who fights with monsters of Internet monopoly.
 Namely Google, the challenger of Microsoft who once owned the largest entrance of Internet, the Internet Explorer, advocating its free idealism of Internet is now yet another tyrant of the web, dominating.
 When idealism and initiative fail, laws and regulations shall come about, especially for data privacy.
 So far, there is still an enormous gap of law and regulations between the real world and the virtual world, since the equivalent part of the virtual world could not be simply found or does not exist at all in the material world.
 Hence it’s necessary and important for policy-makers to set up solid statute law against excessive and inappropriate data collection in the virtual domain.

 (Total Words: 1406)